BotYue/CSE-398-25Sp-SU/Lab Info/Student Lecture Topic.md

 -----------------------

 #### Grading:

-- The student lecture will be graded by: 50% peer grading, write in the worksheet; 50% lab staff grading (Prof. and TA)
+> [!IMPORTANT]
-- The rubrics are:
+> The student lecture will be graded by: 50% peer grading, write in the worksheet; 50% lab staff grading (Prof. and TA)<br>The rubrics are:

   |                     | Score |
   | ------------------- | :----: |